tonytvo/blog-generator/content/blog/letting-go-pathway-to-surrender/index.md

 - **Attraction**
    - Hawkins contrasts attraction with force.
 Attraction draws people naturally, while force requires external push and promotion, which can lead to resistance.
 True success attracts through quality, reliability, and genuine value rather than aggressive marketing.
-   - He advises focusing on cultivating a strong reputation and authentic presence that naturally pulls people toward one’s work or product, thereby creating a lasting connection and loyalty【134:7†source】.
+   - He advises focusing on cultivating a strong reputation and authentic presence that naturally pulls people toward one’s work or product, thereby creating a lasting connection and loyalty.

 - **Reliability**
    - Reliability builds trust and loyalty, which are essential for sustainable success.
 Hawkins describes reliability as the ability to consistently deliver on promises, meet expectations, and maintain high standards over time.